Article V Provision

-|Apportioning Seats in the Chamber of Deputies|
+|Apportioning Seats in the New Senate|

-|State||Reps in House||Depu-ties||2010 Census||Population per Deputy||Relative Power|
+|State||Reps in House||Senators||2010 Census||Population per Senator||Relative Power|

-One of the purposes of the Senate, as established by the Founding Fathers, was to be a more deliberative body, as a counterweight to the House, which was expected to be elected directly by the people every two years and thus to be more responsive to the changing views of the citizenry.
-For this reason, Senate terms were fixed at six years, with a third of the Senate elected every two years.
+One of the purposes of the Original Senate, as established by the Founding Fathers, was to be a more deliberative body, as a counterweight to the House, which was expected to be elected directly by the people every two years and thus to be more responsive to the changing views of the citizenry.
+For this reason, Original Senate terms were fixed at six years, with a third of the Senate elected every two years.
 Change would therefore come to the Senate more slowly than to the House.

-It should be noted that few changes in the number of Deputies apportioned to a state can be expected.
-For example, if this system had been in place beginning in 2000, then only Florida and Texas (asterisked in the table above) would have seen an increase of one Deputy as a result of the 2010 reapportionment, and no state would have experienced a decrease.
+It should be noted that few changes in the number of Senators apportioned to a state can be expected.
+For example, if this system had been in place beginning in 2000, then only Florida and Texas (asterisked in the table above) would have seen an increase of one Senator as a result of the 2010 reapportionment, and no state would have experienced a decrease.
 Therefore, this system is rather stable.

 In the New Senate, as in the Original Senate, all Senators are elected at large, so that each Senator represents not only the citizens of a state but also the state itself.